-DNS Servers: Enter the Primary and Secondary DNS Server Addresses of your
+DNS Servers: Enter the Primary and Secondary DNS Server Addresses of your choice or supplied by your ISP (Internet Service Provider.)

-MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
-1492 is the default MTU.

-The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
-It is not recommended MAC Address: that you change the default MAC address unless required by your ISP.
-You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+- MTU: Maximum Transmission Unit you may need to change the MTU for optimal performance with your specific ISP.
+1492 is the default MTU. - MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+It is not recommended that you change the default MAC address unless required by your ISP.
+You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.

-Internet Setup
+Internet Setup PPTP

-Choose PPTP (Point-to-Point-Tunneling Protocol) if your ISP uses a PPTP connection.
+Choose PPTP (Point-to-Point-Tunneling Protocol) if your ISP (Internet Service Provider) uses a PPTP connection.
 Your ISP will provide you with a username and password.

 My Internet Select PPTP (Username/Password) from the drop-down menu.
 Connection is: